-- 13.1 This section sets out the principles for recognising and measuring inventories.
-Inventories are assets: - (a) held for sale in the ordinary course of business; - (b) in the process of production for such sale; or - (c) in the form of materials or supplies to be consumed in the production process or in the rendering of services. - 13.2 This section applies to all inventories, except: - (a) work in progress arising under construction contracts, including directly related service contracts (see Section 23 Revenue); - (b) financial instruments (see Section 11 Basic Financial Instruments and Section 12 Other Financial Instruments Issues); and - (c) biological assets related to agricultural activity and agricultural produce at the point of harvest (see Section 34 Specialised Activities). - Other than the disclosure requirements in paragraph 13.22, this section does not apply to the measurement of inventories at fair value less costs to sell through profit or loss at each reporting date.
+- 13 1 [Deleted] - 13.2 This section applies to inventories, except: - (a) work in progress arising under construction contracts, including directly related service contracts (see Section 23 Revenue); - (b) financial instruments (see Section 11 Basic Financial Instruments and Section 12 Other Financial Instruments Issues); and - (c) biological assets related to agricultural activity and agricultural produce at the point of harvest (see Section 34 Specialised Activities). - 13.3 Other than the disclosure requirements in paragraph 13.22, this section does not apply to the measurement of inventories at fair value less costs to sell through profit or loss at each reporting date.
 Inventories shall not be measured at fair value less costs to sell unless it is a more relevant measure of the entity's performance because the entity operates in an active market where sale can be achieved at published prices, and inventory is a store of readily realisable value.